POCUMTUCK STATE OF MIND

 C. The Seven-Layer Displacement Pressure Framework — Technical Specification

-The Scale-Invariant Overlay Matrix: seven layers × four scales × 28 cells, specifying for each cell what the layer reads, what it eliminates, what it permits, failure modes, and intervention pathways.
-[Full technical specification available at johnsendelbach.com]
+The framework uses a Scale-Invariant Overlay Matrix: seven layers × four scales (site, corridor, regional, global) × 28 cells.
+Each cell specifies what the layer reads, what it eliminates, what it permits, typical failure modes, and precise intervention pathways.
+Full technical specification, including weighted overlay formulas adapted from METLAND and performance metrics, is available at johnsendelbach.com.

-D. Node List — 100+ Pocumtuck State Park Nodes, Four Counties
+D. Node List — 119 Pocumtuck State of Mind Nodes, Four Counties

 G. About the Author

-He grew up in Orchard Park, New York, half a mile from the Obadiah Baker Homestead, a quarter mile from the last lake before Canada, playing in the bends and hollows of Smokes Creek before he knew whose name the creek carried.
+He grew up in Orchard Park, New York, half a mile from the Obadiah Baker Homestead and a quarter mile from the last lake before Canada, playing in the bends and hollows of Smokes Creek long before he knew whose name the creek carried.

 The quorum knew before he did.